-If a student does not pay funds due to the College to cover tuition and fees balance that resulted after the College returned their unearned portion of the federal funds, the student's records will be placed on financial hold.
+If a recalculation of aid has occurred because a student has withdrawn or dropped and as a result owes tuition and fees, the student's records will be placed on financial hold.
 This means you will not be permitted to register for classes or receive transcripts until your balance is paid.
 Students who do not make payments or satisfactory arrangements will also have their debts as well as all attorney fees, legal expenses and other collection costs submitted to outside collections and/or the State of WI Tax Refund Intercept Program for collection.
 Please contact Student Financial Services Office at (920) 924- 3124 for payment information.
 In addition, Moraine Park will refer all unpaid grant overpayments to the US Department of Education and you will become ineligible for further financial aid funding.